SagiCohen8/OOP-Assignment-2/Readme.md

 nodeSize() & edgeSize(): This two methods will return the amount of nodes & edges in the graph.

 getMC(): This method will return the amount of mode counter changes registered in the graph.

+Class: Graph_Algo.

+Methods:

+init(graph g): This method will initiate a graph_algo object by the given graph g.

+init(String file_name): This method will initiate a graph_algo object from a given text file.

+save(String file_name): This method will save a graph_algo object as a text file.

+isConnect(): This method performs a simple check, it checks if all the nodes are connected to each other.

+shortestPathDist(int source, int destination): This method is based on the algorithm of Dijkastra. the method will calculate the shortest path from the given int source to the given int destination by considering the smallest weight.

+shortestPath(int source, int destination): This method will return a list of node_data that represent the shortest path from the given int source node to the given int destination node.

+TSP(List<Integer> targets): This method finds the shortest route that visits all the given target list nodes.

+copy(): This method will create a copied algo_graph object for (this) graph_algo.